Thank you for your support. See you at www.valentinavitols.com!

 2. Lunch.
 I would stay in the Market and do any of these amazing places:

-: the finds here are their perfect, sheer Don & Joe's Lamb Burger or the unbeatable Braised Beef Brisket sandwich.
+Matt's in the Market: the finds here are their perfect, sheer Don & Joe's Lamb Burger or the unbeatable Braised Beef Brisket sandwich.
 Both dishes include Macrina breads.
 If you're in luck, and they have Cantaloupe Sorbet, try it!

-Salade Norvégienne (Smoked Salmon, Dungeness Crab, Avocado, tomatoes and toast over mixed greens, dressed in Balsamic vinaigrette).
+Maximilien: privileged view of the Puget Sound, adorned with dishes like Fresh Oysters with Champagne Mignonette or the Salade Norvégienne (Smoked Salmon, Dungeness Crab, Avocado, tomatoes and toast over mixed greens, dressed in Balsamic vinaigrette).
 Oh, la lá!

 Steelhead Dinner: what do you want?
 Rabbit?
 Coho Salmon?
 Lamb?
 Rainbow Trout?
 Yes, these are all in the menu, ready for you!